-Copies of environmental compliance documents (listed below) or an explanation for why CEQA is not triggered must be included in the application package.
+Copies of environmental compliance documents (listed below) must be included in the application package.

-NOTE: If CEQA is not complete at the time of application, for application purposes only, a draft Initial Study or a draft Notice of Exemption will be acceptable.
+NOTE: If CEQA is not complete at the time of application, for application purposes only, a DRAFT Initial Study or a DRAFT Notice of Exemption will be acceptable.
 Completion of CEQA may take place during the project performance period and may be an eligible expense.

-However, unless not triggered, CEQA must be complete in order for the State to release construction or acquisition funds.
+However, CEQA must be complete in order for the State to release construction or acquisition funds.

-If CEQA is triggered, applicant must submit the following ENVIRONMENTAL REVIEW COMPLIANCE FORM with the application, plus stamped and filed copies of compliance documents, including:
+Applicant must submit the following ENVIRONMENTAL REVIEW COMPLIANCE FORM with the application, plus stamped and filed copies of compliance documents, including:

-- 1. Notice of Exemption filed with the county clerk if the proposed project is categorically or statutorily exempt, including the appropriate Public Resources Code section citation(s) being relied upon by the lead agency; or - Negative Declaration or Mitigated Negative Declaration adopted by the lead agency, plus the Initial Study (including the Environmental Checklist Form located in Appendix G of the CEQA Guidelines) and the Notice of Determination filed with the County.
-If the lead agency has adopted a Mitigated Negative Declaration, the Applicant must also provide the adopted mitigation monitoring and reporting program; or - 3.
+- Notice of Exemption filed with the county clerk if the proposed project is categorically or statutorily exempt, including the appropriate Public Resources Code section citation(s) being relied upon by the lead agency; OR - Negative Declaration or Mitigated Negative Declaration adopted by the lead agency, plus the Initial Study (including the Environmental Checklist Form located in Appendix G of the CEQA Guidelines) and the Notice of Determination filed with the County.
+If the lead agency has adopted a Mitigated Negative Declaration, the Applicant must also provide the adopted mitigation monitoring and reporting program; OR - 3.
 Final Environmental Impact Report certified and adopted by the lead agency with Initial Study, including a copy of the Checklist, located in Appendix G of the CEQA Guidelines, the adopted mitigation monitoring and reporting program, and the Notice of Determination filed with the County.
 Please include any State Clearinghouse Responses received by the applicant.